andyluo22/CollinearPoints/README.md

 The time complexity is proportional to **O(n<sup>2</sup> log n)**.
 The space complexity is also done ~ **O(n)**.

 ### Learning Outcome :books:
-A big learning outcome from this project was holding each object created to be immutable.
-Something to consider in future projects is to always avoid deep-copying array objects.
+A big learning outcome from this project was holding each object created to be **immutable**.
+Something to consider in future projects is to always avoid **deep-copying** array objects.
 Despite taking up more space, this does not jeopardize mutating the instances or representation invariants of the objects - which leads to easier debugging and less errors in code.